JuliaAttic/QuDirac.jl/docs/inner_products.md

 inner_rettype(::KroneckerDelta) = Int64
 ```

 Another example: If my use of `SumInner` will be restricted to cases where the state labels hold `Int64`s, it's easy to see that evaluations using `SumInner` will always produce `Int64`s.
-Thus, if I can make the assumption that my labels will be integers, I can then share this assumption with QuDirac by defining the following:
+I can then share this assumption with QuDirac by defining the following:

 ```
 julia> QuDirac.inner_rettype(::SumInner) = Int64